-Inherit a class for your plugin from the base OpenStackScenario class and implement a scenario method inside it.
+Inherit a class for your plugin from the base Scenario class and implement a scenario method inside it.
 In our scenario, we'll first list flavors as an ordinary user, and then repeat the same using admin clients:

 '''

-from rally import consts

-from rally.plugins.openstack import scenario

 from rally.task import atomic

-from rally.task import validation
+from rally.task import scenario

-@validation.add("required_services", services=[consts.Service.NOVA])

-@validation.add("required_platform", platform="openstack", users=True)

-@scenario.configure(name="ScenarioPlugin.list_flavors_useless")

-class ListFlavors(scenario.OpenStackScenario):
+class ScenarioPlugin (scenario.Scenario):

 """Sample plugin which lists flavors."""

 @atomic.action_timer("list_flavors")

 def list_flavors(self):

 """Sample of usage clients - list flavors

-You can use self.context, self.admin_clients and self.clients
+You can use self.context, self.admin_clients and self.clients which are

-which are initialized on scenario instance creation"""
+initialized on scenario instance creation"""

 self.clients("nova").flavors.list()

 @atomic.action_timer("list_flavors_as_admin")

 def list_flavors_as_admin(self):

 """The same with admin clients"""

 self.admin_clients("nova").flavors.list()

+@scenario.configure()

-def run(self):
+def list_flavors(self):

 """List flavors."""

 self.list_flavors()

 self.list_flavors_as_admin()

 '''

-You can refer to your plugin scenario in the task input files in the same way as any other scenarios:
+You can refer to your plugin scenario in the benchmark task configuration files in the same way as any other scenarios: